binfalse/binfalse.de/_posts/2018-01-24-archiving-a-website.md

 * Disable unnecessary plugins.
 * Check for unpublished drafts in posts/pages.
 Those will be lost as soon as you close the CMS.
 * Recreate sitemap and rss feeds (if not created automatically)

+I also recommend to setup some monitoring, e.g. using [check_link](https://github.com/binfalse/check_links), to make sure all resources are afterwards accessible as expected!

 ## Mirror the website